youha-info/next-query-state/README.md

 For most cases, using `useQueryState` is recommended, and `useQueryStates` is intended for below cases.

 1. The keys are changed at runtime.
 (Since conditional use of useQueryState is illegal)
-2. New value is determined by multiple keys while doing functional update.
+2. New value is determined by other params while doing functional update.

 ### Parameters